 The 15th O’Connor Award was presented to Revolution ‘67, co-produced by Bongiorno Productions Inc., the Independent Television Service (ITVS), and P.O.V./American Documentary Inc., in association with WSKG, with funding provided by the Corporation for Public Broadcasting (CPB); California Newsreel, distributor; Marylou Tibaldo-Bongiorno, producer and director; Jerome Bongiorno, photographer, editor, and animator.

 Revolution ‘67 is an outstanding treatment of the July 1967 riots in Newark, New Jersey, which left 26 persons dead.
 The film presents long-term and immediate causes of the riots, and argues that the state police and National Guard actually lengthened the period of violence.
 On-camera interviews with Kenneth T. Jackson and Tom Hayden are particularly impressive, as is the use of animation in showing events being discussed for which no archival footage survives.

 Nancy Lyman Roelker Mentorship Award

 The award is given on a three-cycle rotation to graduate, undergraduate, and secondary school teacher mentors.
-Nominations for the 2007 prize were for precollegiate mentors.
-President-elect Spiegel announced that Christine Hays, Poudre High School, Fort Collins, Colorado, is the recipient of the sixteenth annual Roelker Mentorship Award.
+Nominations for the 2008 prize were for an undergraduate mentor.
+President-elect Ulrich announced that Warren Roberts, distinguished teaching professor at the University at Albany, State University of New York, is the recipient of the 17th annual Roelker Mentorship Award.

 Honorary Foreign Member